yokurang/passphrase-generator/README.md

 With Rust and Cargo installed, you can now run the Markov Phrase Generator project.

 1. **Clone the Project:**
-   If the project is hosted on a version control system like GitHub, clone it to your local machine using:
+   Start by cloning the project repository to your local machine using Git.
+Run the following command in your terminal or command prompt:
    ```bash
    git clone https://github.com/yokurang/passphrase-generator.git
    ```